LeetLLM

 ColdSeconds to minutesAsync workers (Celery, BullMQ)Summarization, entity extraction, consolidationAsynchronous (non-blocking)

 These are design-budget classes, not universal guarantees.
-Exact cutoffs depend on the model TTFT target, network hops, and whether query embeddings are cached.
+Exact cutoffs depend on the model time to first token (TTFT) target, network hops, and whether query embeddings are cached.
 When a directly stated preference matters to the next response, first commit a sourced current value to the authoritative profile store, then refresh any hot projection needed for the next turn.
 Expensive summary or candidate-fact extraction can remain asynchronous.
-A delayed search projection must not replace an authoritative record or silently override a correction.
+A delayed search projection must never replace an authoritative record or silently override a correction.

 Common mistakes and how to fix them

 Memory systems fail in predictable ways.
-Here are the most common symptoms, their root causes, and the fixes.
+These are the most common symptoms, their root causes, and the fixes.

 Symptom: The agent asks for information it was already given.
 Cause: The fact scrolled out of the sliding window and wasn't pinned to core memory or stored in long-term retrieval.
 Fix: Identify the category of fact (preference, identity, critical context), admit a sourced update under the right tenant scope, and project only currently needed facts into core memory.
 Don't rely on the sliding window for anything that must survive past ten turns.